-When I lived on Whidbey Island, my first hiking I did was local ones, at Ebey’s Landing.
+When I lived on Whidbey Island in Washington State, my first hiking trips were local ones, such as the ones at Ebey’s Landing.
 Pre-internet days it was a lonely place.
 Not these days.
 Even in winter it is filled with people.
 Can’t blame them though.
 It is a gorgeous area.
 A lot of it changed after the National Park system took it on, for protection (and the internet – for sharing just how pretty the Ebey Reserve is).

 This is one of the remaining blockhouses left.
 An odd thing is I had never visited it, even in all the years I worked in Coupeville.
 It’s an odd one, it is in the middle of the cemetery.
 The Island was reached at Ebey’s Landing in 1850, although the Native tribes had been there for a considerable longer time, tending to the prairies and doing agriculture.
 This blockhouse is worth visiting, as it is open year round and is located in the older section of the cemetery.
 The large headstone to the left of it is one to read.
 If you enjoy history, do take the time to visit this area.
 Some of it is very sad and maybe it leads to a lot of questions from your children, but I am OK with that.